Big-Game Brad Stuver: Austin FC’s Unlikely U.S. Open Cup Superhero

 “You can’t dream of a better reception than what I got when I arrived here,” he said of the fans who delight in chanting Stuuuuuv from behind his goal.
 “The way the fans adopted me.
 The city.
 It’s one of those places where you’re made to feel at home.
 There's nothing like the heartbeat before the kick-off or the Verde smoke after a goal.
 It’s electric.”

 From a player without a club to an enduring symbol of one, it’s been quite the road for Stuver.
 And you get the sense it’s only just beginning.
-Up next for the Austin club in search of a first-ever piece of silverware, is a U.S. Open Cup Semifinal on the road against Minnesota United FC on September 17 (LIVE on Paramount+ and on air at CBS Sports Network).
+Up next for the Austin club, after building momentum with the impressive Semifinal win on the road in Minnesota, is a chance to lift a first-ever piece of major silverware in club history.

-Austin FC’s complete run to the Open Cup Semis has had its share of topsy-turvy vibes.
+Austin FC’s complete run to this Open Cup Final has had its share of topsy-turvy vibes.
 “That’s the kind of stuff that makes the Open Cup special,” Stuver said of the particular edge and energy of this country’s most-historic tournament.
-Austin needed to come back from two goals down against Division II El Paso Locomotive before seeing off two-times Champions Houston Dynamo and then suffering the mayhem of their OT-and-penalty Quarterfinal night in San Jose.
+Austin came back from two goals down against Division II El Paso Locomotive before seeing off two-time Champions Houston Dynamo -- and then suffered the mayhem of their OT-and-penalty Quarterfinal night in San Jose.

-“You have to be willing to adapt when things happen in a game,” added the goalkeeper, who’s proven he can do just that in this year’s deep Open Cup run as well as in a legitimate challenge for a place in MLS’s playoffs (the club is in 6th place in the West, just three points off third, at the time of publishing).
+“You have to be willing to adapt when things happen in a game,” added the goalkeeper, who’s proven he can do just that in this run to the Open Cup Final as well as in a legitimate challenge for a place in MLS’s playoffs (the club is in 7th place in the West, just three points off third, at the time of publishing).

 “It would be kind of a surreal moment, five years on from coming to Austin for the club’s first year, to be a part of the team that lifts a trophy,” he admitted, with a hosting brief in the Decider on the line in Minnesota.
 “I want to be a part of that.”

-“I’ve been working for this for 13 years,” said Stuver, the Pool Goalkeeper-turned-All Star.
+“I’ve been working for this for 13 years,” said Stuver, the Pool Goalkeeper-turned-All Star-turned-Title Contender.
 “I want to lift trophies.
-That’s something I haven’t done before and I’m always kind of focussed on what’s next.
+That’s something I haven’t done before and I’m always kind of focused on what’s next.
 This is a chance to make that next thing the lifting of a trophy.”

 Fontela is editor-in-chief of ussoccer.com/us-open-cup.
 Follow him at @jonahfontela on X/Twitter.